MirzaJarral/ict171-cloud-portfolio/README.md

 ssh -i mirza-key.pem ubuntu@15.135.223.103
 Step 5: Accept the Connection

-When asked "Are you sure you want to continue connecting?", type yes and press Enter You should now see a welcome message and a command prompt like: ubuntu@ip-xxx:~$
+When asked "Are you sure you want to continue connecting?", type yes and press Enter.

+You should now see a welcome message and a command prompt like: ubuntu@ip-xxx:~$

 4. Install Nginx Web Server

 You are still in the SSH terminal on your server.